Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 17 Februari 2026 05.41.31 UTC
+- WIB: Selasa, 17 Februari 2026 06.38.57 UTC
-- WITA: Selasa, 17 Februari 2026 06.41.31 UTC
+- WITA: Selasa, 17 Februari 2026 07.38.57 UTC
-- WIT: Selasa, 17 Februari 2026 07.41.31 UTC
+- WIT: Selasa, 17 Februari 2026 08.38.57 UTC

 Kutipan Inspiratif:
-"Even if I knew that tomorrow the world would go to pieces, I would still plant my apple tree."
+"The size of your problems is nothing compared with your ability to solve them.
+Dont overestimate your problems and underestimate yourself."

-Kategori: inspirational
+Kategori: motivational